vipulgupta2048/firedocs/websocket-app/Actions/Saving and managing messages.md

 ## Prerequisites
 - Establishing your First WebSocket connection
-- Communicating with the server
+- Communicating with the server through messages

 We will be using the sample endpoint `ws://echo.websocket.org` to establish the WebSocket connection.